AltCampus/AC-JS-methods/Ex5-assignment-level-2-EJaaav/block-01-BJaacl/index.md

 // your code goes here

 // Test
-console.log(insert("We are doing some exercises.", "JavaScript ", 18)); // "We are doing some JavaScript exercises."
+console.log(insert('We are doing some exercises.', 'JavaScript ', 18)); // "We are doing some JavaScript exercises."
 ```

 - Write a JavaScript function to humanized number (Formats a number to a human-readable string.) with the correct suffix such as 1st, 2nd, 3rd or 4th.